Trump holds seemingly pointless press conference filled with false claims

 Editor

-Former president Donald Trump spent nearly an hour at his Palm Beach, Florida social club on Thursday ranting to a room full of reporters with no apparent purpose except to let the Republican presidential nominee try grabbing the spotlight back from a resurgent Democratic ticket fronted by Vice President Kamala Harris and Minnesota Governor Tim Walz.
+Former President Donald Trump spent nearly an hour at his Palm Beach, Florida, social club on Thursday ranting to a room full of reporters as he tries to grab the spotlight from a resurgent Democratic ticket fronted by Vice President Kamala Harris and Minnesota Governor Tim Walz.

-The ex-president’s campaign had called the hand-picked group of journalists to his social club, the location where he allegedly hid stolen classified documents from the government after taking them during his time in the White House, in an effort to reclaim attention that has been laser focused on Harris, Walz, and the massive crowds they have drawn in their initial appearances together as a ticket.

 “We have spoken to the heads of the network, and it's all been confirmed, other than some fairly minor details,” he said.

-But only the September 10 debate on ABC had been part of an agreement between the Trump campaign and the Democratic campaign now headed by Harris and previously fronted by President Joe Biden.
+But only the September 10 debate on ABC has been agreed on by both the Trump campaign and the Democratic campaign now headed by Harris after President Joe Biden dropped out of the race last month.

-Trump had previously backed out of the debate in a fit of pique after Biden’s exit from the race in favor of Harris last month, but in a post on X, ABC Washington Bureau Chief Rick Klein confirmed that both the Trump and Harris campaigns have agreed to participate in the debate on the Disney-owned network.
+Trump had previously backed out of the debate in a fit of pique after Biden’s exit from the race in favor of Harris last month, but in a post on X, ABC Washington Bureau Chief Rick Klein confirmed that both the Trump and Harris campaigns have agreed to participate in a face-off on the Disney-owned network.

-The Harris campaign has not agreed to participate in any other debates, but the former president suggested that a failure to do so on the vice president’s part would be evidence that she’s incapable of debating even though she has run for office and debated opponents on numerous occasions.
+The Harris campaign has not agreed to participate in any other debates, but the former president suggested that her failure to do so would be evidence that she’s incapable of debating even though she has run for office and debated opponents on numerous occasions.

 “I don't know if they’re going to agree they she hasn’t done an interview, she can’t do an interview, she's barely competent, and she can’t do an interview.
 But I look forward to the debates, because I think we have to set the record straight,” he said.

-Harris and Walz have been filling venues to capacity since they were rolled out as a ticket, including more than 12,000 people at their first joint event in Philadelphia on Tuesday.
+Harris and Walz have been filling venues to capacity since they were rolled out as a ticket, with more than 12,000 people attending their first joint event in Philadelphia on Tuesday.

-Trump then proceeded to attack Biden, who is no longer running for president, calling him “the worst president in the history of our country” and repeating an oft-told lie that other countries are deliberately emptying prisons and mental institutions and sending their former inmates to the United States.
+Trump went on to attack Biden, who is no longer running for president, calling him “the worst president in the history of our country” and repeating an oft-told lie that other countries are deliberately emptying prisons and mental institutions and sending their former inmates to the United States.

 But Trump continued to fixate on Harris’s previous record in presidential politics, citing her unsuccessful 2020 campaign which ended before the Iowa caucuses, and suggested that Biden, who has said picking Harris to run with him was the best decision he ever made, might not be happy with the move because she has now succeeded him on the Democratic ticket.